HermiloOrtega/AI-for-Subcontractors-Sheets/README.md

-# 🧾 Applying AI for Subcontractors Sheets
+# 🧾 AI for Subcontractors Sheets

 ## 🧭 Overview
 **Applying AI for Subcontractors Sheets** is a Microsoft Power Automate project that automates the processing of structured subcontractor documentation uploaded to SharePoint.
 Using a trained AI Builder model, the flow extracts key fields from each document and sends them to an Excel file.
 The extracted data is then visualized in a Power BI dashboard embedded within the **Quattrofy** platform.